ruslanmogilevskiy/Wox.Plugin.CurrencyConverter/README.md

 # Currency Converter plugin for WoX launcher

-*Wox.Plugin.CurrencyConverter* is the [WoX](https://github.com/Wox-launcher/Wox) plugin to instantly convert one currency to one or multiple another.
+*Wox.Plugin.CurrencyConverter* is the [WoX](https://github.com/Wox-launcher/Wox) plugin to instantly convert one currency to one or multiple others.

 It allows you to quickly get the exchange rate of one currency to a single or multiple other currencies: